 The complex dynamic interactions that drive the evolution of

-billion personal computing devices will be mobile.
-They will
+next billion personal computing devices will be mobile and perhaps

-Apple's Siri, Google, Facebook, Twitter, and various eCommerce sites,
+such as Apple's Siri, Google, Facebook, Twitter, and various eCommerce

-...and with each other.
-The next million multicellular server
+sites...and with each other.
+The next million multicellular

-entities will increasingly be focused on the kind of "Big Data" to be
+server entities will increasingly be focused on the kind of "Big Data"

-found in the trails left by users of the billions of personal devices.
+to be found in the trails left by users of the billions of personal

-evolution of computing.
-Yet the general principles of interaction and
+future evolution of computing.
+Yet the general principles of

 collaboration (or competition) are amenable to some steering via

 judicious choices of basic architectural priniples.
 The question

 is: what roadmap should we steer by?